-Loughborough University is offering advanced training in the social sciences in five areas, delivered through a series of two-day workshops.
+Loughborough University offers advanced training in the social sciences across five areas, delivered through a series of two-day workshops.

 Five free places are available to external students on each course supported through ESRC-funded bursaries, covering the cost of travel, subsistence, overnight stay and course fees.

-Aimed at doctoral students and early career researchers seeking to develop their methodological expertise, these courses offer innovative and truly advanced content taught by world-leading academics in the respective methods and fields.
+Aimed at doctoral researchers and early career researchers seeking to develop their methodological expertise, these courses offer innovative and truly advanced content taught by world-leading academics in the respective methods and fields.